mkenzie87/sidebysidegov/README.md

 ## Features

-- Custom post type for managing candidate profiles
+- Custom post types for managing candidate profiles, companies, and jobs
 - Side-by-side comparison of multiple candidates
 - Responsive design for all devices
 - Print-friendly layouts
 - Shortcode support for easy embedding
 - Customizable styling options
 - Modern, clean interface
+- Multiple layout options (Standard, Premium, Minimal, Branded)

 ## Installation

 1. Upload the `sxs-candidate-comparison` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start creating candidate profiles under the 'SxS Candidates' menu item
+3. Start creating candidate profiles under the 'Side by Side > All Candidates' menu item

 ## Usage

+### Managing Internal Data

+The plugin uses several custom post types to organize your data internally.
+These don't create public-facing pages:

-### Creating Candidate Profiles
+#### Candidate Profiles

-1. Navigate to 'SxS Candidates' in the WordPress admin menu
+1. Navigate to 'Side by Side > All Candidates' in the WordPress admin menu
-2. Click 'Add New' to create a new candidate profile
+2. Click 'Add New' to create a new candidate profile in your internal database
-3. Fill in the candidate details:
+3. Fill in the candidate details for use in comparisons

-   - Name/Title
-   - Current Company/Title
-   - Education/Certifications
-   - Years of Experience
-   - Relevant Experience Summary
-   - Compensation Details
+#### Company Profiles
+1. Navigate to 'Side by Side > Companies' in the WordPress admin menu
+2. Click 'Add New' to create a new company profile in your internal database
+3. Fill in the company details for branding your comparisons

+#### Job Listings
+1. Navigate to 'Side by Side > Jobs' in the WordPress admin menu
+2. Click 'Add New' to create a new job in your internal database
+3. Fill in the job details to provide context for your comparisons

+### Creating Public Comparisons

+1. Navigate to 'Side by Side > Comparisons' in the WordPress admin menu
+2. Click 'Add New' to create a comparison set
+3. Select a job, candidates, and layout
+4. Publish the comparison
+5. Use the generated shortcode to display the comparison on any page

 ### Displaying Comparisons